You will learn

 You can export the analytics for each of these sections as well.
 The resulting CSV file will show all of the metrics visible in this page.

-For more details on analytics in Klaviyo, read the following articles:
+For more details on analytics for other Klaviyo features, read the following articles: